mongodb-js/mj/README.md

    -h, --help     Print this help screen

 Available commands are:
-   add        Add a repository to the mongodb-js organization check      Check if all requirements are met and tests pass create     Create a new mongodb-js repository ingest     Prepare ingestion of existing repository to mongodb-js
+   check      Check if all requirements are met and tests pass create     Create a new mongodb-js repository ingest     Prepare ingestion of existing repository to mongodb-js